-As a rationale to this article, it is good to know that the Free Software Foundation has long fought so that software that come with computers (and now smartphones) use non-proprietary software that are compliant with the Free Software philosophy: if we want to simplify things, Free Software are.
+As a rationale to this article, it is good to know that the Free Software Foundation has long fought so that software that comes with computers (and now smartphones) use non-proprietary software that is compliant with the Free Software philosophy: if we want to simplify things, Free Software is.
 Without going into the details of the licensing scheme that Free Software Foundation is promoting, one can say that those guys are behind the popularity of alternative operating systems like GNU Linux (against proprietary ones like Microsoft Windows, OS X, …).
 If you want to get into details of what Free Software Foundation is, I’d advise you to check the official definition from FSF.
 What is actually interesting for us in this article is the definition that says:

 the users have the freedom to run, copy, distribute, study, change and improve the software.
 With these freedoms, the users (both individually and collectively) control the program and what it does for them.

 Free Your Android campaign

 Now let’s step back a bit.
 The Europe section of the FSF has launched a campaign named “Free your Android“- the goal is simple: while the Android operating system is almost Free Software, there is still some proprietary software that comes loaded with your smartphone.
 From my understanding, the goal of FSFE is to free from those proprietary software, while having a smartphone that would still be useful (and usable) even if it’s not connected to a Google account (which is another “breach” for keeping your privacy since Google would know more things about what you’re doing with your smartphone).